jmattspartacus/hfc/README.md

 # Disclaimer

 I make no claim to ownership of this code, but if something here is broken, I am willing to maintain it.

+From what I can tell, the original version comes from here https://github.com/GRETINA-LBNL/gretina-unpack